marcoverpas/Six_lectures_on_sfc_models/README.md

 $$\alpha_1 = \alpha_{11} - \alpha_{12} \cdot r$$

-with: $\alpha_{11}=0.65, \alpha_{12}=2$.
+with $\alpha_{11}=0.65$ and $\alpha_{12}=2$.
 The rationale is that a higher interest rate is associated with a redistribution of income in favour of the rentiers, which lowers the average propensity to consume out of income.

 The code for replicating the experiments can be found [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PC_model_from_scratch.R).
 The expectations-augmented version of Model PC, named PCEX1, is available [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PCEX1_model.R).
 Differences between the two models can be identified by using this [comparison](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/Comparison.R) file.

 ### 2_2_Model_BMW